containeroo/SyncFlaer/README.md

 ### Kubernetes

-SyncFlaer can also run as a Kubernetes CronJob.
-Please refer to the `examples/deploy` directory of this repository.
+You can run SyncFlaer as a Kubernetes CronJob.
+For an example manifest, please refer to the files located at `examples/deploy`.

 ## Configuration

 ### Overview

-SyncFlaer is configurable via a YAML config file as well as some [environment variables](#environment-variables).
+SyncFlaer is configurable via a YAML config file and some specific [environment variables](#environment-variables).

 #### Minimal Config File

+The following configuration is required.

 ```yaml
 ---